 VBFNLO is a flexible parton level Monte Carlo program for the simulation of vector boson fusion (VBF), double and triple vector boson production (plus jet) in hadronic collisions at next-to-leading order (NLO) in the strong coupling constant, as well as Higgs boson plus two jet production via gluon fusion at the one-loop level.
-In the new release - VERSION 2.6.0 - several new processes have been added at NLO QCD: diboson production $(W\gamma, WZ, ZZ, Z\gamma \text{ and } \gamma\gamma)$ , same-sign W pair production via vector boson fusion and the triboson plus jet process $W\gamma\gamma j$ .
+In the new release - VERSION 2.6.0 - several new processes have been added at NLO QCD: diboson production ( $W\gamma$ , WZ, ZZ, $Z\gamma$ and $\gamma\gamma$ ), same-sign W pair production via vector boson fusion and the triboson plus jet process $W\gamma\gamma j$ .
 In addition, gluon induced diboson production has been implemented at the leading order (one-loop) level.
-The diboson processes WW, WZ and $W\gamma$ can be run with anomalous gauge bosons is included in WW, ZZ, $Z\gamma$ and $\gamma\gamma$ diboson production.
+The diboson processes WW, WZ and $W\gamma$ can be run with anomalous gauge boson couplings, and anomalous couplings between a Higgs and a pair of gauge bosons is included in WW, ZZ, $Z\gamma$ and $\gamma\gamma$ diboson production.
 The code has also been extended to include anomalous couplings for single vector boson production via VBF, and a spin-2 model has been implemented for diboson pair production via vector boson fusion.

-July 20, 2012
+December 6, 2012